Skip to main content

 Define a custom rule

 Plugins should export a rule factory that provides type-safety that ensures compatibility with the plugin's backend.
 The catalog plugin exports createCatalogPermissionRule from @backstage/plugin-catalog-backend/alpha for this purpose.
 Note: the /alpha path segment is temporary until this API is marked as stable.
-For this example, we'll define the rule and create a condition in packages/backend/src/plugins/permission.ts.
+For this example, we'll define the rule and create a condition in packages/backend/src/extensions/permissionsPolicyExtension.ts.

-yarn workspace backend add zod
+yarn --cwd packages/backend add zod @backstage/catalog-model

 ...